maurapintor/flask-classification/docs/slides.md

 **the worker(python)**: The worker takes the tasks from the queue and processes them, storing the result in the database.
-The result is accessible by the id of the job.
 <!-- .element: class="fragment" -->

 ---

-This service works, but of course this is not the only requirement.
+This service _works_, but of course this is not the only requirement.

-Aside from the other requirements that we may have, we have always to add the "implicit" requirements of security, stability and documentation.
+Depending on the application, we have always to add the "implicit" requirements like security, stability and documentation.

----

-For example, we should handle a request to a job id not existent, or to a job that has the result "failed"...

-All the possible exceptions should terminate the request "gracefully".
-With flask, it is also possible to set specific renderings for typical HTTP error codes.

----

-We won't take care of it for now, but you are free to use it as practice!

----

 ---